Selling in today's market: why strategy and pricing matter more than speed

 Conclusion

 Speed without strategy is just noise.
 The March 2026 data makes that case more clearly than any opinion piece could.
-Sellers who came out ahead in this period had a realistic price grounded in recent comparable sales, a listing worth clicking on before the viewing was ever booked, and an agent who arrived at the first conversation with verified transaction data rather than an inflated valuation designed to win the instruction.
+Sellers who came out ahead had a realistic price grounded in recent comparable sales, a listing worth clicking on before the viewing was ever booked, and an agent who arrived at the first conversation with verified transaction data rather than an inflated valuation designed to win the instruction.
 That combination is available to any seller willing to do the groundwork before going live.
 In a market moving at this pace, the groundwork is not a preliminary step.
 It is the strategy itself.

 Ready to Sell?
 Buyers are in the market, and deals are closing.
 All that is left is making sure your listing is ready to meet them.
 Talk to our team or list your property today.